 Confirmation of immunity or declination is required and can be confirmed by either one of the following:

 A. Vaccination against Hepatitis B is highly recommended.
 If vaccine series is performed, student must provide written documentation of doses.
 These must be validated on the form by physician, nurse practitioner or physician assistant.

 B. Students who elect not to have the vaccinations are required to sign a declination form attached to health form instruction packet.

 C. Written laboratory results of Hepatitis B sab titer indicating immunity.

 A. Tetanus immunity is required.
 Tetanus booster must be validated by physician, nurse practitioner or physician assistant.
 Must be given no more than 8 years prior to the first day of class.
-Tdap is recommended for health students.
+Tdap is recommended for health sciences students.